Patashu/Baba-Is-You-Patashu-s-Mods/README.md

 **SLIP / SLIPPERY** - __Property__ Like slow SLIDE!
 Involuntary movement in the faced direction; prevents voluntary movement (YOU, MOVE) while you are slipping.
 Try 'ICE IS SLIPPERY' or ALL ON ICE IS SLIP' for ice physics!

+**STUBBORN** - __Property__ Something that is MOVE and STUBBORN doesn't turn around when it hits a wall.

+**LAZY** - __Property__ Something that is LAZY can't push or pull.
+ROCK IS PUSH AND LAZY gives you sokoban style 'max 1' pushing.
+KEKE IS MOVE AND LAZY gives you moving actors that don't shive things around with them.

 Baba is You Discord server: https://discord.gg/GGbUUse

 You may use these mods in your mod pack or custom world with attribution!